Tmitchy/Cisco-Tracer-Projects/README.md

 What I have learned and am still practicing:<br>
 It is a fundamental set of networking skills that doesn't require real hardware.
 Allowing me to visualize how a network works, how to build and design my networks, and experiment with various networking technologies and protocols.

+Security Concepts Involved: Setting Passwords, firewalls, WPA3, and ACLs for switches and routers.